Andronian42/spdrFramePoster/README.md

 # spdrFramePoster
 A not-so-dead-simple Python script for posting random video frames to social media services.
 Originally developed for [@SpidrVrseFrames](twitter.com/spidrVrseFrames).
 ## Features:
- - Just enough customization!
- - Support for whatever ffmpeg supports!
+ - Uses FFMPEG, supports what FFMPEG supports
- - HDR tonemapping support for some reason!
+ - HDR tonemappin
- - Faster extraction than before!
+ - Fast and accurate extraction
- - Selecting between multiple videos!
+ - Support for multiple videos and services with command arguments
- - Database to keep from posting repeat frames!
+ - Database to prevent repeat postings
- - Frame information in alt/descriptive text format for some services.
- - [NEW] Support for Twitter, Tumblr, Mastodon, and Cohost
+ - Support for Twitter, Tumblr, Mastodon, and Cohost
+ - Tag support on Tumblr and Cohost
+ - Alt text support on Twitter, Mastodon, and Cohost\
+ - Video auto-configuration script
 ## WARNING:
 This script comes with no warranty, and no promise of quality.
 This project is poorly coded, and it'll likely stay that way.